 Students typically enter C&C in the 2s, 3s, and 5s, although we accept applications at all other age groups on a rolling basis.
 There are currently two or three groups at each age level, with the average class size of 16 children (fewer in the youngest groups).
 The teacher to child ratio ranges from 6:1 (IIs) to 15:1 (XIIIs).

 We seek to create groups that are balanced in terms of gender, age, learning styles, and diversity.
-Families come to us from all boroughs of New York City as well as New Jersey and Westchester.
+Families come to us from all boroughs of New York City, as well as from New Jersey and Westchester.
 We welcome a range of applicants and look forward to meeting you and to sharing City and Country with you.

 City and Country School admits students of any race, color, national and ethnic origin, or family style to all the rights, privileges, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, gender, age, national and ethnic origin, or family style in administrative or educational policies, financial aid programs, and athletic or other school-related programs.